Look: This women's tournament in Sharjah aims to produce Olympic champions

 “For this edition of the tournament, we will have eight sports events — basketball, volleyball, table tennis, karate, shooting, archery, athletics, and fencing.
 The tournament will start on February 2 and end on February 12.
 We have 61 clubs participating from 14 Arab countries.”

-Among this year’s 550 participants is Zainab Al Hosani, a talented Emirati fencer who has won gold medals at international events and represented the UAE at the Asia Games last year.
+Among this year’s 550 participants is Zainab Al Hosani, a talented Emirati fencer who has won gold medals at international events and represented the UAE at the Asian Games last year.

 Zainab credits the Arab Women Sports Tournament for her success as a young athlete.